How I Stopped Being a Victim

 Over time, I often had the impression of being out of step with others, of understanding better, faster, and I happened to ask my psychiatrist at the time, Valérie Le Goff-Cubilier, at a time when she still spoke little about her subject of predilection today – and who would publish in 2013 a book on the subject that concerns us 2) – if I was « more intelligent » than average or if I had a superiority complex.
 Having other things to work on, this subject was not explored at the time.

-But let’s get back to this book: when I saw its title, I was in a period of deep questioning.
+But let’s get back to this book: when I saw the title, I was in a period of deep questioning.
 The breakup had just been confirmed.
 I was becoming aware that I had spent my life taking care of others, and disrespecting myself.
 I had disrespected myself as I would never have dared to disrespect anyone else.
 I then decided to work firmly to put myself back at the center of my own life.

 During an interview, while we had been discussing for a while, the psycho-pedagogue looked at me and said: